The BioFiles - Bill Hubick

 (Sparrman, 1786)

 The white tern or common white tern (Gygis alba) is a small seabird found across the tropical oceans of the world.[2]
 It is sometimes known as the fairy tern, although this name is potentially confusing as it is also the common name of Sternula nereis.
-Other names for the species include angel tern and white noddy in English, and manu-o-Kū in Hawaiian.
+Other names for the species include angel tern and white noddy in English, and manu-o-Kū in Hawaiian. in the Cook Islands, it is known as the kakaia.
 The little white tern (Gygis microrhyncha), previously considered a subspecies of the white tern (Gygis alba microrhyncha), is now recognised as a separate species.[3]

 Taxonomy